All Episodes

 The world's changing in big ways.

-We're gonna see, if you heard me say this before, we're gonna see more change in the next 10 years we've seen the last 50 years, because of technology, because of fundamental alterations in alliances that are occurring, not because of any one individual, just because of the nature of things.
+We're going to see, you've heard me say this before, we're going to see more change in the next 10 years we've saw in the last 50 years because of technology, because of fundamental alterations in alliances that are occurring not because of any one individual, just because of the nature of things.

 Can we maintain the democratic institutions that we have, not just here but around the world, to be able to generate democratic consensus on how to proceed?